A Bartholin's cyst, also called a Bartholin's duct cyst, is a small fluid-filled sac just inside the opening of the vagina.

 The cyst can sometimes affect the outer pair of lips surrounding the vagina (labia majora).
 One side may look swollen or bigger than usual.

-If the cyst becomes infected, it can cause a painful collection of pus (abscess) to develop in 1 of the Bartholin's glands.
+If the cyst becomes infected, it can cause a painful collection of pus (abscess) to develop in one of the Bartholin's glands.

 Signs of an abscess include the affected area becoming red, swollen, tender and hot.
-It can also cause a high temperature of 38C or above.
+It can also cause a high temperature.

 When to see a GP